oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 "otp_required":
 :     The client should collect an OTP from the user and send the OTP in
       a second request to the Authorization Challenge Endpoint.
-The HTTP response code to use with this error value is `401 Unauthorized`.

 ## Example Sequence - Initial Authorization